dyhes/zulip/docs/production/export-and-import.md

 - Start the server using `scripts/restart-server`.

-This restoration process can also be used to migrate a Zulip installation from one server to another.
+This restoration process can also be used to migrate a Aloha installation from one server to another.

 We recommend running a disaster recovery after setting up your backups to